avtraino/notis/README.md

 * in the morning if traffic is bad enough to take a different route to work
 * in the evening if traffic is bad enough to take a different route home
 * Friday afternoon with any new beers my friends really enjoyed in the last week
-* any time Al adds a new recipe to his site
+* any time Alvan adds a new recipe to his site

 ## Requirements: